 Healthy Basins and Unhealthy Basins

 The remaining 22 exist on a spectrum.
-Receptive Closure may be temporarily adaptive after severe trauma — the system has closed all receptive channels to prevent further injury.
+Intake Closure may be temporarily adaptive after severe trauma — the system has closed all receptive channels to prevent further injury.
 Guarded Scanning may represent a functional adaptation in genuinely dangerous environments.
 The clinical task is to recognize the basin, understand its function, assess whether it currently serves an adaptive purpose, and — if it has outlived its usefulness — work the escape sequence toward a healthier configuration.

 Basin activation checks both capacity state and domain state (not just capacity state alone).
 A basin is detected when all core centers are displaced at or beyond the required threshold in the specified directions.
 If any core center has moved away, the basin is no longer active.

-Fault Lines: Where the System Would Break
+Cascades: Where the System Would Break

 The Structural Logic

-Anatomy of a Fault Line
+Anatomy of a Cascade

-Fault Lines Are Early Warnings
+Cascades Are Early Warnings

-How Basins and Fault Lines Interact
+How Basins and Cascades Interact

 The Complete Structural Picture